Sean Avery: Criminal mischief trial

-In 2019, Avery used his Instagram account to mount "an increasingly brash, occasionally violent crusade" to clear New York City's bike lanes.
+Avery used his Instagram account, named "officer_avery", to try to keep New York City's bike lanes clear of obstructions.
 After ramming his scooter into a minivan blocking a bike lane in New York City's West Village, Avery was charged with criminal mischief in 2019.
 Prosecutors offered him a plea deal that would involve him pleading guilty, paying a fine, and attending anger management classes.
 In an in-person hearing in April 2022, Avery dismissed his lawyer, chose to represent himself, and declined a bench trial, demanding instead a jury trial.
 His court date was set for May 23, 2022.
 This angered Avery, who lives and works in California, and who had demanded a trial on the same day as his hearing.
 At a pretrial hearing on May 23, Avery attended via FaceTime and was represented by an attorney.
 He was ordered to appear in person on June 15.

 Avery tried to use his podcast to rally supporters to attend his trial, although only two were in attendance.
 On June 16, the second day of his trial, Avery was convicted of attempted criminal mischief, a misdemeanor.
 He was ordered to pay a $205 surcharge and was barred from contact with his victims for three years.

 Advertising

 After retiring from the NHL in 2012, Avery began working at Lipman, a New York City-based advertising and creative agency.
-Avery was said to have "charmed (David) Lipman into giving him a position" and was brought on as the chief strategic officer.
 Avery helped develop strategies for the company and worked as a model.
-He also handled a range of assignments for Lipman’s parent company, Revolate Holdings, a "failed brand marketing holding company that had stakes in a number of ventures".
-During his time at Lipman, Avery was said to have been "terrorizing everyone in the office."
-According to former co-workers, "He will stop at nothing to get it done, even if there are casualties along the way.
-He creates conflict and pushes it too far."
-In August 2013, when Lipman declared bankruptcy, Avery was owed $229,167 for his work.
+He also handled a range of assignments for Lipman’s parent company, Revolate Holdings.